AbdullahNasser98/Tahaluf-project/Task-2 (Cloth classification)/README.md

 2. A pretrained MobileNetV2, which we trained on our data
   <br>

-Keeping in mind having the weights as low as possible for easy deployment of the model
+Keeping in mind having the weights as low as possible for easy deployment of the model, which is why I choose MobileNetV2.
 </details>

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------